Be My Valentine: 10 Polish Quotes About Love

 The fact that love is voluntary means that it includes the possibility of rejection.
 Some find this possibility so horrifying, they choose to avoid it altogether – by avoiding love itself.
 Such an approach provides insulation from the emotional risk of offering your heart to somebody who might at some point decide to give it away (Last Christmas, anyone?).

-This quote, which hauntingly expresses the ‘fear of love’ comes from Maids of Wilko, a highly-acclaimed short story published in 1933 by writer and translator Jarosław Iwaszkiewicz (1894-1980).
-In it, the narrator Wiktor, nearing forty, travels to a countryside estate he used to visit when he was younger.
+This quote, which hauntingly expresses the ‘fear of love’, comes from The Maids of Wilko, a highly acclaimed short story published in 1933 by the writer and translator Jarosław Iwaszkiewicz (1894-1980).
+In it, the narrator Wiktor, nearing the age of 40, travels to a countryside estate he used to visit when he was younger.
 Eventually, the recurring memories of the infatuations he had experienced there cause him to feel great regret.
 The story ends with him leaving: ‘all that he felt now was, after all, longing for love’.

 For love knows no fear and is bold

-Fragment of ‘Promethidion’ by Cyprian Kamil Norwid, translated by the editor
+Fragment of ‘Promethidion’ by Cyprian Kamil Norwid, trans.
+MK

 A loving mother knows no fear